KieranHarkin/RestApi-MaturityLevel3/README.md

 A RESTful API built using .NET Core.
-This API will be built to the hight possible level, level 3 maturity, based on the Richardson Maturity Model.
+This API will be built to the highest possible level, level 3 maturity, based on the Richardson Maturity Model.

 ### Richardson Maturity Model